May 20, 2024

 On September 16, 2022, Jina Mahsa Amini died in police custody following her arrest for allegedly failing to adhere to Iran’s mandatory veiling law for women.
 Her tragic fate ignited a wave of more than 1,600 protests across the country, led by women and girls chanting "Woman, Life, Freedom."
 The historic protests, reflecting widespread rage at decades of policies discriminating against women and at longstanding official impunity for violence, were met with extreme and excessive violence by Iranian security forces.
 Iranian authorities reportedly killed more than 500 protesters, more than half from Kurdish and Baluch areas of Iran, and nearly 20,000 protesters were arrested.
 Among those particularly targeted for arrest and punishment were hundreds of children, more than 60 of whom were killed.
 Many of those protesters arrested were subjected to torture and ill-treatment and tried in secret before Islamic revolutionary courts in proceedings that violated basic due process standards.
 In a March 2023 report, the UN Special Rapporteur on human rights in Iran, Javaid Rehman, concluded that the violent crackdown had been ordered by senior officials and may have amounted to crimes against humanity.

 Following the crackdown against protesters, Raisi has remained committed to maintaining and strengthening Iran’s laws and policies that deny women’s equality.
-In recent months, despite widespread public opposition, Iran’s morality police have resumed their efforts to apprehend and punish women who defy the compulsory veiling laws.
-The UN Fact-Finding Mission on Iran reported in July that women and girls had been suspended from studies or banned from dormitories, while businesses had been fined or closed for non-enforcement of the compulsory veiling law.
+Despite widespread public opposition, Iran’s morality police have resumed their efforts to apprehend and punish women who defy the compulsory veiling laws.
+The UN Fact-Finding Mission on Iran reported in July 2023 that women and girls had been suspended from studies or banned from dormitories, while businesses had been fined or closed for non-enforcement of the compulsory veiling law.
 If adopted, a proposed new Hijab and Chastity Bill will escalate punishments for disobeying the dress code, including prison sentences and fines for both women and businesses seen as flouting the dress code.

-As the regime began its crackdown, AJC advocated for and welcomed the UN Human Rights Council’s November 2022 condemnation of the regime’s conduct and creation of a new Independent Fact Finding Mission on Iran to investigate the violations committed since the beginning of the protests.
-In December 2022, AJC advocated for and welcomed the termination of Iran’s membership on the UN Commission on the Status of Women, an unprecedented step.
-AJC continues to call on governments to support independent human rights monitoring of Iran’s violations, including by the Special Rapporteur on Iran, and to urge individual governments to adopt targeted, Magnitsky-style sanctions against individuals and entities responsible for its ongoing abuses.
+As the regime began its crackdown, AJC advocated for and welcomed the UN Human Rights Council’s November 2022 condemnation of the regime’s conduct and the creation of a new Independent Fact-Finding Mission on Iran to investigate the violations committed since the beginning of the protests.
+In December 2022, AJC advocated for and welcomed the termination of Iran’s membership in the UN Commission on the Status of Women, an unprecedented step.

-1. Religious minorities, including Baha’is, have faced heightened persecution under Raisi
+- Religious minorities, including Baha’is, have faced heightened persecution under Raisi

 Iran’s authorities have engaged in discriminatory practices against many religious and ethnic minority communities – including Sunni Muslims, Zoroastrians, Jews, and Christians – for decades.
 However, their systematic persecution of the Baha’is, Iran’s largest non-Muslim religious minority, is especially alarming, and has escalated since Raisi became president.